Welcome to BookTrust Northern Ireland

 In line with the rest of the UK our aim is to ensure that everyone has access to books in their home and is inspired to engage with the world of reading for pleasure and to improve their life chances.

-BookTrust has been helping families across the country to engage with books and storytelling during lockdown, offering support, advice and free books to disadvantaged families who have been hardest hit by lockdown.
+BookTrust helped families across the country to engage with books and storytelling during lockdown, offering support, advice and free books to disadvantaged families who were hardest hit by lockdown.
 Reading can be an important escape for many children, and shared reading supports language development, confidence, communication skills and resilience.
-However, with schools and libraries having been closed for many weeks, many children are at risk of missing out.
+However, with schools and libraries closed for many weeks, many children were at risk of missing out.

 BookTrust programmes in Northern Ireland